HCA Healthcare shares how to fend off frostbite as temperatures turn frigid across U.S.

 Stay safe indoors

-With plenty of the winter season left on the calendar, Dr. Marc Grossman, emergency room medical director at HCA Healthcare’s Portsmouth Regional Hospital in New Hampshire, encourages us to stay indoors if possible during extreme winter weather.
+With plenty of the winter season left on the calendar, Dr. Marc Grossman, free-standing emergency department medical director and emergency medical services director at HCA Healthcare’s Portsmouth Regional Hospital and Parkland Medical Center in New Hampshire, encourages us to stay indoors if possible during extreme winter weather.

 According to the Centers for Disease Control and Prevention, carbon monoxide (CO) exposures and poisonings occur more often during the fall and winter, when people are more likely to use gas furnaces and heaters.